A Black Substance That Comes From Burning Wood

 A Black Substance That Comes From Burning Wood.
 Chimney soot is fine black or dark brown powder formed due to incomplete combustion of wood or coal in a confined place.
 Soot is formed in a temperature lower than 284 degrees.

-Hence it can be correctly referred to as the byproduct of fireplace combustion.
+Why do things turn black after.
 Chimney soot is fine black or dark brown powder formed due to incomplete combustion of wood or coal in a confined place.
 What is a black substance that comes out of burning wood?